Market

 Company as a lessee :

-and machinery, vehicles and other equipment generally have a short term leases.
-The Company's obligation under its leases are secured
+9 years.
+Plant and machineries, vehicles and other equipments generally have a short term leases.
+The Company's obligation under

-by the lessor's title to the leased assets.
-Generally, the Company is restricted from assigning and subleasing the leased assets.
-The
+its leases are secured by the lessor's title to the leased assets.
+Generally, the Company is restricted from assigning and subleasing

-Company has certain leases term of twelve months or less or cancellable or with low value.
-The Company applies the 'short term lease'
+the leased assets.
+The Company has certain leases term of twelve months or less or cancellable or with low value.
+The Company

-and 'low value lease' recognition exemption for the lease.
-The lease payments associated with these leases are recognized as an expense.
+applies the 'short term lease' and 'low value lease' recognition exemption for these leases.
+The lease payments associated with

 The lease arrangements have extension/ renewal / termination options exercisable by either parties which may make up